International Development Summer Institute

 This program is designed for students who seek the discipline and training required for continued university studies and a career in international development, and who are committed to learning how to transform a passion for social justice into skills that can make an impact locally and globally.

-Admission to the program is by admission only (See HOW TO APPLY section below for more information).
+An application is required for program admission.
+(See HOW TO APPLY section below for more information).

 To apply for the International Developmment Summer Institute, you must meet the following qualifications: